Jobs (film): Plot

-Though the Macintosh is introduced with great fanfare in 1984, including a high-budget television commercial, it is seen as a failure due to the disproportionately high cost (as compared to the competitor IBM's DOS-based PCs).
-Jobs, convinced that the error is the limited random-access memory of the system, launches a new, more advanced version, but Scully forces him out of the company in 1985.
+Though the Macintosh is introduced with great fanfare in 1984, including a high-budget commercial, it is seen as a failure due to the disproportionately high cost (as compared to IBM PC compatibles).
+Jobs, convinced that the error is the limited random-access memory of the system, launches a more advanced version, but Sculley forces him out of the company in 1985.

-The film jumps to 1996.
-Jobs is married to Laurene Powell Jobs (Abby Brammell) and he has accepted Lisa (Annika Bertea) as his daughter (she now lives with them).
-He has a son, Reed (Paul Baretto) and is also running NeXT.
+In 1996, Jobs is married to Laurene Powell and has accepted Lisa as his daughter (she now lives with them).
+He has a son, Reed, and also runs NeXT.
 When Apple buys NeXT, then-CEO Gil Amelio asks Jobs to return to Apple as a consultant.
-Jobs is soon named the new CEO, then fires Amelio and relieves the Board of Directors.
-Jobs becomes interested in the work of Jony Ive (Giles Matthey), particularly during the design of the iMac and strives to reinvent Apple.
-The film ends with Jobs recording the dialogue for the Think Different commercial in 1997.
-Before the credits, there is a photo montage of the main characters paired with film clips of the actor playing the part, plus a dedication to Steve Jobs.
+Jobs is named the new CEO, fires Amelio and relieves the Board of Directors.
+Jobs becomes interested in the work of Jony Ive, particularly during the design of the iMac and strives to reinvent Apple.
+Jobs later records the dialogue for the Think Different commercial in 1997.
+In 2001, Steve Jobs introduces the iPod at an Apple Town Hall meeting.